metagov/daostar/DAOIPs/daoip-5.md

 ```

 ## Grant pools
-A grant pool is funding locked in a smart contract or other fundable object with the intention of being used to pay out grants.
-Here, a grant pool is defined to be a subtype of `DAO` in the sense of [DAOIP-2](daoip-2.md), but one which does not necessarily publish its own on-chain daoURI.
+A grant pool is a smart contract or other fundable object containing funds with the intention of being used to pay out grants.
+In this specification, a grant pool is defined to be a subtype of a contract in the sense of [DAOIP-2](daoip-2.md).
+This means that on-chain grant pools MUST publish an id of the form `CAIP10_ADDRESS + "?contractId=" + CONTRACT_COUNTER`, where `CAIP10_ADDRESS` is the CAIP-10 address of the grant system and `CONTRACT_COUNTER` is an arbitrary identifier such as a uint256 counter or a hash that is locally unique per CAIP-10 address.
+Off-chain grant pools MAY use a similar id format where `CAIP10_ADDRESS` is replaced with an appropriate URI or URL.

-A grant pool adopting this specification MUST publish additional metadata about its processes and status through the Grant Pool JSON-LD Schema below.
 Unless otherwise noted, all fields in the Grant Pool JSON-LD Schema are REQUIRED.
-In particular, a grant pool MUST publish an `applicationsURI` field, which in more detail in the Applications section, below.
+In particular, a grant pool MUST publish an `applicationsURI` field, which is described in more detail in the Applications section, below.
 If a grant system operates multiple grant pools, they MAY add additional elements to the array below.

 Grant Pool JSON-LD Schema
 ```json